 Taile’s show was famous for lobbing criticisms against the country’s corrupt, often untouchable government.
-Paul Biya, who has served as Cameroon’s president since 1982, was a frequent target of her reports.
-She reported the truth about Biya and other political officials, knowing the key to resolving every human rights issue starts with the government.
+Paul Biya, who has served as Cameroon’s president since 1982, was a frequent target of her reporting.
+She revealed truths about Biya and other political officials, knowing the key to resolving every human rights issue starts with the government.

 “The government is everything when it comes to change,” Taile said.
 “It starts with the laws that we have to put in place.
 If you cannot start from the roots, there is no way you can fix the branches.”